polio-nanopore/piranha/README.md

 - WPV3
 - NonPolioEV
 - Unmapped
+- PositiveControl (if a positive control has been used)

 When sequencing samples at high depth, using mapping software on the raw nanopore reads (which are error prone) can lead to a certain level of noise.
 Hits above the minimum read depth threshold (Default >50) are highlighted in red in the final report.
 If the population of reads mapping to a particular reference successfully makes a consensus sequence at the end of the piranha pipeline, this is an indication of a genuine population of reads rather than noise.